hobuinc/laz-perf/README.md

     char pointbuf[100];
     for (int i = 0; i < num_points; ++i)
+    {
         decompressor(pointbuf);
+        // Do something with the point data in 'pointbuf' }

 Compression follows a similar pattern -- see the accompanying examples and tests.